scottzach1/Project-Beans/project_requirement/project-requirement.md

 for broadcast on a general user radio licence, it also as the maximum broadcast power in DBW (Decibel Watts).
-We must also ensure that we chose to broadcast on a frequency that doesn't have heavy traffic inorder to negate the affects of interference.
+We must also ensure that we chose to broadcast on a frequency that doesn't have heavy traffic in order to negate the affects of interference.

 In addition to these regulations, the client has specifically stated the following hardware design constraint: